Kyrie Irving: 2019–2020: Debut and injury

-On July 7, 2019, Irving signed with the Brooklyn Nets in free agency.
-On October 23, 2019, Irving debuted for the Nets with 50 points, eight rebounds, and seven assists in a 127–126 overtime loss to the Minnesota Timberwolves, becoming the first player in NBA history to score 50 points or more in a team debut.
+On July 7, 2019, Irving signed with the Brooklyn Nets in free agency on a four-year, $136.5 million contract.
+On October 23, 2019, he debuted for the Nets with 50 points, eight rebounds, and seven assists in a 127–126 overtime loss to the Minnesota Timberwolves, becoming the first player in NBA history to score 50 points or more in a team debut.
 Irving became the seventh player in franchise history to score 50 points or more in a single game, and joins Stephon Marbury (2001) as the only one to also record 15 combined rebounds and assists.
-He also scored 25 of the Nets' 56 points in the first half.
+Irving also scored 25 of the Nets' 56 points in the first half.

-Irving missed 26 games due to a right shoulder injury, and returned on January 12, 2020, scoring 21 points on a 10-of-11 shooting in the 108–86 win over the Atlanta Hawks.
-On January 25, Irving scored 45 points, also recording six rebounds and seven assists, to lead Brooklyn to a 121–111 overtime win over the Detroit Pistons.
-The next day, the Nets were scheduled to play the New York Knicks at Madison Square Garden, however Irving left the arena prior to tip-off, upon learning of the death of Kobe Bryant.
-On January 31, Irving scored a season-high 54 points on 19-of-23 shooting in a 133–118 win over the Chicago Bulls.
-On February 20, it was announced that Irving would undergo season-ending surgery on his injured shoulder.
+Irving missed 26 games due to a right shoulder injury, and returned on January 12, 2020, scoring 21 points on a 10-of-11 shooting in the 108–86 victory over the Atlanta Hawks.
+On January 25, he scored 45 points, also recording six rebounds and seven assists, to lead Brooklyn to a 121–111 overtime victory over the Detroit Pistons.
+The next day, the Nets were scheduled to play the New York Knicks at Madison Square Garden, but Irving left the arena prior to tip-off upon learning of the death of Kobe Bryant.
+On January 31, Irving scored a season-high 54 points on 19-of-23 shooting in a 133–118 victory over the Chicago Bulls.
+On February 20, it was announced that he would undergo season-ending surgery on his injured shoulder.

 2020–2021: 50–40–90 season

-In the Nets' season opener on December 22, Irving had 25 points, four assists, and four rebounds in a 125–99 win over the Golden State Warriors.
-On December 25, Irving had 37 points and eight assists in a 123–95 win over his former team, the Boston Celtics.
+In the Nets' season opener on December 22, Irving had 25 points, four assists, and four rebounds in a 125–99 victory over the Golden State Warriors.
+Three days later, he had 37 points and eight assists in a 123–95 victory over his former team, the Boston Celtics.
 On February 18, 2021, Irving was named an Eastern Conference starter for the 2021 NBA All-Star Game, his seventh selection.
 On May 6, Irving had a season-high 45 points in a 113–109 loss to the Dallas Mavericks.
-With the conclusion of the regular season, Irving became the ninth player in NBA history to join the 50–40–90 club, representing the shooting percentages from the field (.506), the three-point line (.402), and the free throw line (.922).
+At the end of the regular season, he became the ninth player in NBA history to join the 50–40–90 club, representing the shooting percentages from the field (.506), the three-point line (.402), and the free throw line (.922).
 Irving also became only the fourth player to average over 25.0 points, while making the 50–40–90 club, the others being Stephen Curry, Kevin Durant, and Larry Bird.

 Irving sprained his right ankle after landing on Giannis Antetokounmpo's foot during Game 4 of the Conference Semifinals against the Milwaukee Bucks, and missed Game 5.
 The Nets lost the series in seven games.